-All students in the ITR program must be functionally bilingual in English and at least one other language before they can be admitted to the program as degree or certificate students.
-Functionally bilingual in this context means that the student possesses sufficient ability in speaking, listening, reading, and writing in the language to be able to handle college-level topics in that language with a minimum of grammatical or performance errors.
-All applicants must demonstrate their language proficiency either through prior coursework or through evaluation testing.
+All students in the ITR program must be functionally bilingual in English and at least one other language before they can be admitted to the program.
+Functionally bilingual in this context means that the student possesses sufficient ability in speaking, listening, reading, and writing in both languages to be able to handle college-level topics with a minimum of grammatical or performance errors.
+All applicants must demonstrate their languages proficiency either through prior coursework or through evaluation testing.
 Please see the Program Information Briefs for details.

 Once your DMACC application has been received and processed, you will be contacted by the ITR Program Advisor.
 Although language proficiency in a language other than English is not required for the first two ITR courses (ITR 101 and

 ITR 102), it is required for all other ITR courses, and the student will not be allowed to continue in the ITR program unless language proficiency is demonstrated.